jasoncheng/jasoncheng.github.com/source/_posts/2013-11-15-node-dot-js-prepare-for-production.markdown

 ```

 ### prevent use JSON.parse / JSON.stringify ###
-In my experience, after your node run about few days(arround handle 20M requests),
+In my experience, after your node run about few days(approximate handle 20M requests),
 if you use those two method on frequently request,
 100% i can sure that your node process will reach 100% CPU usage and finally can't handle any request/response.